Zeeeepa/Kosmos/README.md

 3. **Python only**: The paper references R packages (MendelianRandomization, susieR).
 This implementation is Python-only.

 4. **LLM costs**: Running 20 research cycles with 10 tasks each requires significant API usage.
-No cost optimization beyond caching.
+Cost tracking is implemented but budget enforcement during execution is not.

 5. **Single-user**: No multi-tenancy or user isolation.